JBraunsmaJr/python-simplified-badger-tutorial-series/Docker/01/guide.md

 By using the `depends_on` key we can provide 1 or many services which `flask-test-container` needs in order to start!
 This example will start the `mongodb` container first and then `flask-test-container`.

+If you're using sql-alchemy in python you would require the database to be ready/online.
+This is one approach to ensuring your DB is online so you can perform the necessary migrations for your application.